 Many of your hormones are created from cholesterol.
 Your brain and other organs love cholesterol.
 The reason it can become dangerous is when it is oxidized.
 This occurs when we are inflamed or have excessive free radicals in the blood stream.
 One of the most common causes of excessive free radicals is “fake food” or in other words, processed food that is nutrient-depleted.
 Foods that contain high amounts of sugar create inflammation and excess free radicals.
 In fact, it is from excess sugar in our diets that we even make cholesterol in the liver.
 When we consume nutrient dense foods loaded with antioxidants and natural anti-inflammatory substances then we can minimize the risk of developing cardiovascular disease.

 Supplements are another good way to aid your body in the fight against plaque build up.
-A natural gas produced in the body and also via supplementation is called NO2 or nitric oxide.
-This powerful free radical and vasodilator protects us from cardiovascular disease and by dilating blood vessels it helps us carry more oxygen and other nutrients to important organs in the body.
-Nitric oxide is naturally found in real foods like beets.
-There are amino acids that help us produce nitric oxide.
-An approach we can take to aid the body in producing nitric oxide is by taking a nitric oxide activator.
-We will not only feel better, but look better as well.
+A natural molecule produced in the body and also obtained via supplementation is called nitric oxide (NO).
+This powerful free radical and vasodilator supports normal cardiovascular performance and longevity by dilating blood vessels, allowing us to carry more oxygen and other nutrients to important organs in the body.